decaydev/loot/README.md

 ## A simple/fast loot system.

 Why another loot system?
 Because all of the existing loot systems didn't do what we wanted, were 3-4 times as large from a code base perspective, and painfully slow which can have serious impact on user and server performance.

-We wanted the following attributes:
+We wanted the following attributes to ensure performance:

 - unique loot in crates without intense looping/retrying
 - stacked loot